joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 > --rm to remove the container when stopped, -d to run in detached mode, and -p to publish port 5672

 Do not forget to start the server before using the tool.
-Note also that the default user ```guest:guest``` is used.
-Outside of local environments another user should be used ([source](https://www.rabbitmq.com/access-control.html#default-state)).
+Note that the default user ```guest:guest``` is used.
+Outside of local environments, another user should be used ([source](https://www.rabbitmq.com/access-control.html#default-state)).

 ## Configuring Logstash